dpannguyen/stocks-analyzer/README.md

         * marketIndex: 3010
         * topTenStocks: 3020
         * twitterSentiments: 3030
-    * Once a service is run, it will be automatically registered to the API Gateway
+    * Once a service is run, it will be automatically registered to the API gateway
     * Once stopped, it will be automatically unregistered
+    * To fetch new data for a service, run the appropriate endpoint for the service:
+        * /marketIndex
+        * /topTenStocks
+        * /twitterSentiments

 * Run UI